FuturePortal/CIMonitor/docs/setup/CIMonitor.md

 ```

 For advanced configuration options, check out [the configuration page](configuration.md).
+To store the config in Google Firebase instead of a local JSON file, see [the Firebase page](firebase.md).

 Open your terminal in the folder you just downloaded, and run the following command: